 The Oil and Gas Authority (‘OGA’) respects your privacy and is committed to protecting your personal information.
 This Privacy Statement (‘the Statement’) will tell you how we look after your personal information and your rights in relation to your personal information and how the law protects you.

 When we talk about personal information in this Statement, we mean any data which identifies you or which could be used to identify you such as your name or contact details.
-Your personal information may also include information about how you use our website or the Energy Portal.
+Your personal information may also include information about how you use our website or the Energy Portal or the National Data Repository (NDR).

 - Important information and who we are